nkh/ftl/config/ftl/man/ftl.md

                 source $path_to_ftl/cdf

-        This adds a _cdf_ function which will open an *ftl* instance you can use to navigate your directories, jump to marks, ...
+        This adds a _cdf_ function which will open an *ftl* instance you can use to navigate your directories, jump to bookmarks, ...

         Press «q» to quit and jump to the directory you're currently in.